World War: Campaign for Eastland

 There was a stench of death and destruction in the air.
 Dust blew in swirls that clogged the nose and irritated the eyes.
 Smoke from fires that were still burning drifted through open spaces like fog in the morning.
 Underlying all of the other smells, there was the chemical odor of spilled petroleum.

-Admiral Mallard walked along the street on which the bombed out facilities were posed like the shattered remains of trees after a direct hit by tornado.
+Admiral Mallard walked along the street on which the bombed out facilities posed like the shattered remains of trees after a direct hit by catagory 5 tornado.
 He was followed by dozens of officers.
 It was a surprisingly quiet group of men.
 The only noise came from the vehicles that were following them.

 In the distance there was the rumble as another building, weakened by bombs, collapsed.
 In the same way that a small movement of snow could start an avalanche, small shifts in the forces holding structures up would ultimately bring some of them down.
-For the men working in and around the buildings, it was a constant source of danger.
+For the men working around the buildings, it was a constant source of danger.